lucasdj-sampaio/VPNConnectAutomation/README.txt

 To connect in FortClient VPN - Run this app using the parameter F (C:......\automation_vpn_connect.exe F)

-To connect in Cisco VPN - Run this app using the parameter F (C:......\automation_vpn_connect.exe C)
+To connect in Cisco VPN - Run this app using the parameter C (C:......\automation_vpn_connect.exe C)

 --------------------- CREDENTIALS ---------------------